 Some of the most dangerous spiders out there are the brown recluse and the terrifying black widows.
-Brown recluse spiders are usually more common in the Southern parts of the United States.
+Brown recluse spiders, also known as loxosceles reclusa, are usually more common in the Southern parts of the United States.
 As for the black widow spiders, unfortunately, those are pretty much everywhere.

-Recently, a man in Elkhart County, Ind. shared a picture that went viral showing a Brown Recluse one of his coworkers encountered on his boat.
+Recently, a man in Elkhart County, Indiana, shared a picture that went viral showing a brown recluse one of his coworkers encountered on his boat.
 Jacob Collins wrote on his Facebook on June 5th, “beware all Elkhart Country residents.
 They are out there, and they are real.”

 The post went viral and currently has over 11,000 shares, alerting residents in Michigan to be aware of their surroundings and look out for any signs of possible hiding places.

 What’s the scary part about this?